amzn/amzn-drivers/kernel/linux/ena/ENA_Linux_Best_Practices.rst

 2. Sometimes CPU utilization has a spiky nature resulting in short-lasting peaks.
-   This might be enough to cause egress packet drops for network intensive workloads.
+   This might be enough to cause ingress packet drops for network intensive workloads.
 In this case we recommend to increase the size of the Rx ring in order to compensate for temporary vCPU unavailability.
 This would compensate for vCPU short-lasting unavailability.